Skip to main content

 A Real-World Example of an Organization Using SROI

-Your organization can measure and interpret the impact it's having on the community in several ways.
-Studying your social return on investment is just one way, and in this guide we've given you all the information you need to get started with your own analysis.
+Your organization can measure its impact in several ways.
+Studying your social return on investment is just one way, and in this guide, we've given you all the information you need to get started with your own analysis.

 Remember, to get a fuller picture of your impact, look beyond the financial and social returns that your organization generates.
 Consider applying the UpMetrics methodology to take your approach to the next level.